We go where others have not to tell stories that have never been told.

 Post Production Supervisor/Editor

-Brian joined Alucia Productions in December of 2016.
-As Post Production Supervisor, he oversees all aspects of Alucia's post processes, from budgeting to technical workflows to the quality of storytelling on display.
+Brian joined OceanX Media in December of 2016.
+As Post Production Supervisor, he oversees all aspects of OceanX Media's post processes, from budgeting to technical workflows to the quality of storytelling on display.

-Legend has it that the first movie Brian ever saw in a movie theater at the ripe age of one year old was “Return of the Jedi,” resulting in a lifelong love affair with captivating stories on screens both big and small and a desire to understand their inner workings.
-Over the course of his career, he carved out a unique niche for himself as a combination post supervisor and editor of fiction and non-fiction for a vast array of companies and networks including A&E, Sundance Channel, Spike TV, Food Network, OWN, Nickelodeon, MTV, Discovery, and Viceland.
-Now with more than a dozen years of experience in the entertainment industry, Brian is thrilled to bring his wide range of skills to the Alucia team and their breathtaking stories.
+Legend has it that the first movie Brian ever saw in a movie theater at the ripe age of one was “Return of the Jedi,” resulting in a lifelong love affair with stories on screens both big and small, and a desire to understand their inner workings.
+Over the course of his career, he carved out a niche for himself as a combination post supervisor and editor of fiction and non-fiction for a vast array of companies and networks including A&E, Sundance Channel, Spike TV, Food Network, OWN, Nickelodeon, MTV, Discovery, and Viceland.
+Now with more than a dozen years of experience in the entertainment industry, Brian is thrilled to bring his wide range of skills to the OceanX Media team and its breathtaking stories.

 Marjorie M. Crowley

-Marjorie M. Crowley is the Associate Producer at Alucia Productions.
-She works to coordinate missions both on and off the vessel, from inception to final cut.
+Marjorie M. Crowley is the Associate Producer at OceanX Media.
+She works to coordinate missions both on and off the vessel the Alucia from inception to final cut.
 Marjorie is an avid explorer with a particular interest in the sea and all its inhabitants.
-Before arriving at AP Marjorie conducted and collaborated on a wide range of projects including researching jumbo squid migration patterns at Woods Hole Oceanographic Institute and working as a reef surveyor at the Jean-Michel Cousteau Resort in Savusavu, Fiji.
+Before arriving at OXM, Marjorie conducted and collaborated on a wide range of projects including researching jumbo squid migration patterns at Woods Hole Oceanographic Institute and working as a reef surveyor at the Jean-Michel Cousteau Resort in Savusavu, Fiji.

 Though she enjoys a range of specialties, her true passion has always been in conservation, particularly marine conservation.
-Marjorie has spent the past three years focusing her energies on helping the mission of Alucia Productions.
+Marjorie has spent the past four years focusing her energies on helping the mission of OceanX Media.

-Ryan is a graduate of the School of Visual Arts, and began his career in Post Production working in NYC at boutique and commercial post houses, before joining Alucia in 2014.
+Ryan is a graduate of the School of Visual Arts, and began his career in Post Production working in NYC at boutique and commercial post houses, before joining OceanX Media in 2014.

-As Editor, Ryan works on Alucia's digital short form content.
-He is passionate about telling compelling stories about the ocean and those that are most connected to it have to offer.
+As Editor, Ryan works on OXM's digital short form content.
+He is passionate about telling compelling stories about the ocean and what those that are most connected to it have to offer.

 Saiya graduated from Boston University with a degree in Film and Television.
-Before joining Alucia in July 2017, she worked at WNET/Channel Thirteen – New York’s local PBS station.
+Before joining OceanX Media in July 2017, she worked at WNET/Channel Thirteen – New York’s local PBS station.

-As Alucia Production’s administrative assistant, Saiya is responsible for day to day office operations, scheduling, and helping with special projects.
+As administrative assistant, Saiya is responsible for day-to-day office operations, scheduling, and helping with special projects.